Estimating Parameter Fields in Multi-Physics PDEs from Scarce Measurements: Methods

 where $\frac{\partial f}{\partial\mathcal{S}}$ is the Jacobian of the system with respect to the state $\mathcal{S}$, and $\frac{\partial f}{\partial\mathcal{P}}$ is the Jacobian with respect to the parameters.
 The solution to the adjoint problem provides the sensitivities through the integral:

 To compute the term $ \frac{\partial L}{\partial \mathcal{P}}$, the adjoint problem is formulated and solved as an ODE system.
-This is achieved using a specialized sensitivity analysis framework \cite{rackauckas2020universal}, which provides a range of numerical methods tailored to different types of PDE systems.
+This is achieved using a specialized sensitivity analysis framework \cite{rackauckas2020universal}, which provides a range of numerical methods tailored to different types of PDE systems.\\ \textbf{How \methodName\ outperforms PINN in inverse parameter estimation tasks?} Here we demonstrate why PINN-based inverse parameter estimation fails and how our adjoint-based method fundamentally differs in its approach.
+This analysis uses flow in porous media as a representative example, though the moving target problem arising from simultaneous updates of parameters and state variables is general and applicable to other inverse problems where parameters $\mathcal{P}$ and state variables $\mathcal{S}$ are coupled through PDE constraints.

+In the PINN formulation for inverse problems, the total loss $L_{\text{inverse}}$ consists of several components: $L_{\text{PDE}}$ represents the PDE residual losses enforcing the governing equations; $L_{\text{BC}_i}$ represent boundary condition losses (8 terms in total) enforcing Dirichlet and Neumann conditions on the domain boundaries.
+These boundary conditions are defined as follows: Hydraulic head ($h$): (1) $y=0$: Neumann flux $q=1$ (inflow); (2) $y=1$: Dirichlet $h=0$ (fixed head); (3) $x=0$: Neumann no-flux; (4) $x=0.5$: Neumann no-flux.
+Concentration ($u$): (5) $y=0$: Dirichlet Gaussian injection $u=\exp\left(-1600(x-0.25)^2\right)$; (6) $y=1$: Neumann no-flux; (7) $x=0$: Neumann no-flux; (8) $x=0.5$: Neumann no-flux. $L_{\text{IC}}$ is the initial condition loss enforcing the state at $t=0$; and $L_{\text{data}}$ is the data mismatch term comparing predicted values to observational data.
+The total loss is a weighted sum: